A PHP class to generate PDF files from HTML with Unicode/UTF-8 and CJK support

 mPDF is a PHP class which generates PDF files from UTF-8 encoded HTML.
 It is based on FPDF and HTML2FPDF (see CREDITS), with a number of enhancements. mPDF was written by Ian Back and is released under the GNU GPL v2 licence.

-Preferred installation method is via composer and its packagist package mpdf/mpdf.
+Official installation method is via composer and its packagist package mpdf/mpdf.

 If you have problems, please read the section on troubleshooting in the manual.